sithuaung/ubuntu16-04-lemp-stack/README.md

 Just run the above script and will create 1GB swap for you.

 ### storage permission
 If I need to give permission to storage directory, I just simple give 777. aweful right?
 Yeah. don't do that.
-Go to laravel project root and type these 2 commands
+Go to laravel project root and type this commands.
 <pre>
 sudo chgrp -R www-data storage bootstrap/cache && sudo chmod -R ug+rwx storage bootstrap/cache
 </pre>